-Incremental development: The software is partitioned into increments which are developed and validated separately using the clean room process.
-These increments are specified, with customer input, at an early stage in the process. \Box Structured programming: Only a limited number of control and data abstraction constructs are used.
-The program development process is process of stepwise refinement of the specification. \square Static verification: The developed software is statically verified using rigorous software inspections.
-There is no unit or module testing process for code components □ Statistical testing of the system: The integrated software increment is tested statistically to determine its reliability.
+$\Box$ Incremental development: The software is partitioned into increments which are developed and validated separately using the clean room process.
+These increments are specified, with customer input, at an early stage in the process.

+□ Structured programming: Only a limited number of control and data abstraction constructs are used.
+The program development process is process of stepwise refinement of the specification.

+$\Box$ Static verification: The developed software is statically verified using rigorous software inspections.
+There is no unit or module testing process for code components

+$\Box$ Statistical testing of the system: The integrated software increment is tested statistically to determine its reliability.
 These statistical tests are based on the operational profile which is developed in parallel with the system specification.
-The main problem with this approach is that testing effort is increased as walk through, inspection, and verification are time-consuming. coming critic is increased as wark unough, inspection, and verification are time-consuming.
+The main problem with this approach is that testing effort is increased as walk through, inspection, and verification are time-consuming.